sunnyaws1984/google_adk/README.md

 3. Install Google ADK :

-Install Python 3.13.5 as pre-requisite pip install google-adk or pip install -r requirements.txt uv pip install -r requirements.txt (Speed up the installations)
+Install Python 3.13 as pre-requisite pip install google-adk or pip install -r requirements.txt uv pip install -r requirements.txt (Speed up the installations)

-4. Ask Queries like this to these Agents:
+4. Ask Queries like this to these Agents as defined in README

-Can you share me all the details about movie Inception ?
-I want to know revenue of movie Interstellar?
-How is the weather in New York ?
-How is the Temperature in New York ?
-What Happened to Asia Cup recently ?